The Astrology Podcast

 CB: Okay.
 And what are the names of the seven lots again?

 DG: Ah.
 Okay.
-So fortune and daimon which, again, are the most used lots.
-But there’s a lot of Eros, necessity, courage, victory, and nemesis.
-And Paulus associates each one of these with the planet.
-Before Paulus Eros and necessity were not necessarily associated with a planet.
-We see that first in Paulus where he associates Eros with Venus and necessity with Mercury.
-But prior to Paulus for instance in Dorotheus, in Firmicus, and especially in Valens, the formulae for the Lots of Eros and Necessity are quite different from the ones that Paulus gives us.
-So, I realized that there were really two lot traditions for the Lots of Eros and Necessity coupled with the Lot of Fortune and the Lot of Daimon.
-And in this earlier tradition, for instance, that’s what Valens did.
-The Lots of Eros and Necessity were formed by the arcs between fortune and daimon and projected in one way or the other from the ascendant, so what they form is a double mirror image.
+So fortune and daemon, which, again, are the most used lots, but there’s a lot of Eros, necessity, courage, victory, and nemesis.
+And Paulus associates each one of these with a planet.
+Before Paulus, Eros and necessity were not necessarily associated with a planet.
+We see that first in Paulus, where he associates Eros with Venus and necessity with Mercury.
+But prior to Paulus, for instance in Dorotheus, in Firmicus, and especially in Valens, the formulae for the Lots of Eros and Necessity are quite different from the ones that Paulus gives us.
+So, I realized that there were really two lot traditions for the Lots of Eros and Necessity coupled with the Lot of Fortune and the Lot of Daemon.
+And in this earlier tradition, for instance, that’s what Valens did, the Lots of Eros and Necessity were formed by the arcs between fortune and daemon and projected in one way or the other from the Ascendant.
+So what they form is a double mirror image.
 And these were the lots that we see used in documentary charts prior to Paulus.
-So we have this one lot tradition where the four most used lots which are fortune, daimon, Eros, and necessity–And Eros and necessity are very rarely used, I should make that clear.
-But they are all related to each other because they’re all being formed from variations on the same arc, fortune and daimon taking the Sun Moon arc and Eros and necessity taking the fortune daimon arc and projecting it in one direction or another.
-But with Paulus, all of a sudden, these are applied to planets.
-And this is not something that we see before him before the fourth century in any documentary chart.
-We do have some evidence of the Paulus formula being used, but it’s late.
-It’s quite late.
-And in one example which is in the Olympiodorus commentary which is obviously sixth century written well after Paulus.
-And the other examples are even later than that in the 800s and early 900s CE.
+So we have this one lot tradition where the four most used lots, which are fortune, daemon, Eros, and necessity, and Eros and necessity are very rarely used, I should make that clear, but they are all related to each other because they’re all being formed from variations on the same arc, fortune and daemon taking the Sun-Moon arc, and Eros and necessity taking the fortune-daemon arc and projecting it in one direction or another.
+But with Paulus, all of a sudden these are applied to planets.
+And this is not something that we see before him, before the fourth century in any documentary chart.
+We do have some evidence of the Paulus formula being used, but it’s late, it’s quite late.
+And in one example which is in the Olympiodorus commentary which is obviously sixth century written well after Paulus, and the other examples are even later than that in the 800s and early 900s CE.
 So to find evidence of this in a documentary chart is quite exciting.